kndugan/todo-list/README.md

 ## How to Run

-To run this program, simply open the index.html file in your browswer and add or remove todos as desired.
+To run this program, simply open the index.html file in your browser and add or remove todos as desired.

 ## Roadmap of Future Improvements